sm-da/my-awesome/README.md

 - [IngestAI/deepmark](https://github.com/IngestAI/deepmark) - Deepmark AI enables a unique testing environment for language models (LLM) assessment on task-specific metrics and on your own data so your GenAI-powered solution has predictable and reliable performance.
 - [IngestAI/embedditor](https://github.com/IngestAI/embedditor) - ⚡ GUI for editing LLM vector embeddings.
 No more blind chunking.
 Upload content in any file extension, join and split chunks, edit metadata and embedding tokens +  remove stop-words and punctuation with one click,  add images, and download in .veml to share it with your team.
 - [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) - The RSS feed for websites missing it
+- [livewire/livewire](https://github.com/livewire/livewire) - A full-stack framework for Laravel that takes the pain out of building dynamic UIs.
 - [pandora-next/deploy](https://github.com/pandora-next/deploy) - Pandora Cloud + Pandora Server + Shared Chat + BackendAPI Proxy + Chat2API = PandoraNext.
 New GPTs(Gizmo) UI, All in one!

 ## PowerShell